hiimvincent/poke-battle-sim/README.md

-# PokeBattleSim
+# poke-battle-sim

-Pokemon Battle Simulator (PokeBattleSim) is an open source Python package that provides efficient, customizable simulation of Pokemon battles.
+Pokemon Battle Simulator (poke-battle-sim) is an open source Python package that provides efficient, customizable simulation of Pokemon battles.
 Thanks for checking it out.

 ## Overview

-PokeBattleSim models, as closely as possible, the mechanics present in the classic Generation IV Pokemon games (Diamond, Pearl, and Platinum).
+Poke-battle-sim models, as closely as possible, the mechanics present in the classic Generation IV Pokemon games (Diamond, Pearl, and Platinum).

 Currently the package supports all content from Gen I to IV including: